oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 You start by creating two DV user accounts:

 - **Database Vault owner (`SEC_ADMIN_OWEN`)**
-    - This user is mandatory as an owner of DV objects.
+   - This user is mandatory as a trusted user of DV-related objects, roles, PL/SQL packages, and DV-policies.
-    - `SEC_ADMIN_OWEN` has the `DV_OWNER` role which can enable or disable Database Vault, and manage policies, and `DV_ADMIN` role, which can configure Database Vault policies but not enable or disable Database Vault.
+   - `SEC_ADMIN_OWEN` has the `DV_OWNER` role which can enable or disable Database Vault, and manage policies.
+      - Owen also has the `DV_ADMIN` role, which can configure Database Vault policies but not enable or disable Database Vault.
+      - Oracle recommends you create additional accounts with the `DV_ADMIN` role for day-to-day use.
+      - By default, Owen cannot access application data as this is not it's responsibility in the database.
-    - Oracle recommends you create additional accounts with either the `DV_ADMIN` role for day-to-day use.
-You should securely store the account created as `DV_OWNER` and only use it when necessary.
+   - You should securely store the account created as `DV_OWNER` and only use it when necessary.
 - **Database Vault account manager (`ACCTS_ADMIN_ACE`)**
    - This user is an optional but recommended to separate responsibilities between users.
    - `ACCTS_ADMIN_ACE` has the `DV_ACCTMGR` role and can create users, change user passwords, drop users, and manage user profiles.
+      - ACE cannot manage Database Vault related objects, roles, packages, or DV-policies.
+      - By default, ACE cannot access application data as this is not it's responsibility in the database.

 Database Vault tips:
-- While DV owner can also become DV account manager, Oracle recommends maintaining separation of duties by using two different accounts
+- While a user can have DV_OWNER and DV_ACCTMGR, Oracle recommends maintaining separation of duties by using two different accounts
 - By default `ADMIN` has `DV_OWNER`, `DV_ADMIN`, `DV_ACCTMGR` and several other significant DV-related roles.
 Oracle recommends you do not use the `ADMIN` account except when absolutely necessary.
 You should grant the appropriate roles, such as `DV_ADMIN` or `DV_ACCTMGR` to named database users (e.g. jsmith, kjohnson) to minimize sharing of accounts.
-- Create at least one additional database account for each of the above users (`SEC_ADMIN_OWEN` and `ACCTS_ADMIN_ACE`) and give each user one of the roles (`DV_OWNER` or `DV_ACCTMGR`) and grant it `WITH ADMIN OPTION` so they can grant or revoke the role from other users.
-These are your backup accounts.
-Never lose your primary or backup accounts.
+- Create at least one additional database account with the `DV_OWNER` role and grant it `WITH ADMIN OPTION` so it can grant or revoke the role from other users. **Having a backup account is essential.**
-- You can store the passwords to the users you create during the initial configuration in a pasword vault, or other secure service, and require named accounts (e.g. jsmith, kjohnson) for day-to-day operations.
+- Never lose your primary or backup accounts.
+You can store the passwords to the users you create during the initial configuration in a password vault, or other secure service, and require named accounts (e.g. jsmith, kjohnson) for day-to-day operations.

-1. If you are not already in your Oracle Autonomous Databse, open a SQL Worksheet on your Autonomous DB as the `ADMIN` database user
+1. If you are not already in your Oracle Autonomous Database, open a SQL Worksheet on your Autonomous DB as the `ADMIN` database user

       - In Oracle Cloud Infrastructure (OCI), select your `ADBDV` database created during the "Prepare Your Environment" step